Lyford Road Open Space Improvements

 - Various suggestions for planting, such as old fruit varieties, as well as additional planting along border with private land

-- Additional fencing and planting is to be installed soon to prioritise protection of the north-west boundary, other fruit tree and native planting will follow as the site is developed with habitat enhancement a priority; suggestions from the community are very welcome and will be incorporated where feasible.
+- Additional fencing and planting has been installed to prioritise protection of the north-west boundary, other fruit tree and native planting will follow as the site is developed with habitat enhancement a priority; suggestions from the community are very welcome and will be incorporated where feasible.

 - Improvements welcomed, but will site be managed regularly in future to maintain accessibility?